A perfectionist pessimistic Asian mother is a piece of work.

 ●Children to them is part of retirement tool, children are their carer and provider for their retirement plan.

-●Good grades and degrees mean successful life.
+●Good grades with promising degrees mean successful life.

 ●Good daughter will give grandma grandchildren to play with.